 If a Veteran has a bigger tongue, it can block their breathing tube.
-When this happens, it blocks the breathing tube, and not enough normal oxygen enters the lungs.
-Lungs can collapse, and you can stop breathing.
+When this happens, not enough normal oxygen enters the lungs.
+Your lungs could collapse, and you may stop breathing.
 Luckily, our brain wakes us up pretty quickly when this happens.
-Because sleep can be so tough, you don't get good deep REM sleep.
-When you don't get REM sleep, you'll be extremely fatigued for the rest of the day.
+Because sleep can be tough, you may have trouble entering deep REM sleep.
+When you don't get enough REM sleep, you may be fatigued the next day.
 You may also have problems with your memory, headaches when you wake up, uncontrolled blood pressure, and a rapid heartbeat.

 Many Veterans wear a mask called the CPAP device.
-It keeps your lungs open, so you don't stop breathing.
-You also won't wake up in the middle of the night, causing you to get a good deep sleep.
+It keeps your lungs open, so you won't stop breathing.
+You also won't wake up in the middle of the night, which can help you get better sleep.

 Hints of congestive heart failure

-If you are getting short of breath when you lay down and must sit up to breath, or you get on that scale in the morning, and you gained 3 pounds of unexplained weight gain than that's most likely congestive heart failure.
-Generally, that means the fluid is back, and you had to much salt or water.
+If you're short of breath when you lay down and must sit up to breathe, or perhaps you've gained 3 pounds overnight, then that's most likely congestive heart failure.
+Generally, that means the fluid is back, and you had too much salt or water.

 Your health care team may recommend you double up on water pills.
-When you double up, do that for two to three days until you lose those 3 pounds of extra fluid.
+Try doubling up for two to three days until you lose those 3 pounds of extra fluid.
 If that doesn't work, schedule an appointment right away.
-If you have any questions about whether you have too much fluid or perhaps dehydrated, send your health care team a Secure Message(sign in required).
+If you have any questions about whether you have too much fluid in your body or are perhaps dehydrated, send your health care team a Secure Message(sign in required).